-LAWRENCE "LARRY" DORAN was born in 1879 in New Jersey.
+LAWRENCE T. "LARRY" DORAN was born in 1879 in New Jersey.
 He married his wife Catherine shortly after the turn of the century.
-After working as a Camden police officer and as a game warden, he was hired as a detective by then Camden county prosecutor Charles A. Wolverton, who went on to become a 16 term Congressman from Camden.
+After working as a Camden police officer and as a game warden, in August of 1910 he was hired as a detective by then Camden county prosecutor Henry S. Scovel.
+He then served under Charles A. Wolverton, who went on to become a 16 term Congressman from Camden.
 At the time of the 1920 census he lived at 1115 Mechanic Street in Camden NJ.
 In 1925 he was named chief of detectives in the Camden county prosecutor's office by prosecutor Ethan Wescott.
 He also served alongside noted such prosecutors as Samuel P. Orlando, Gene R. Mariano, and Mitchell Cohen, later a federal judge.

 During his years with the prosecutors office, Larry Doran helped crack several famous cases, helping send killers Walter Dworecki and William John Stephan to New Jersey's electric chair.
 He was involved with most every major investigation in Camden County for a quarter of a century.